Hand Forged · carbon steel · 8-inch chef

 Hand-finished

 No two leave the same.
-The grain and the blade carry their own character.

 Reviews

-Reserved for the first buyers
+Reserved for the first buyers.

-Sample — not a real review · 5/5
+Sample · 5/5

 This is a sample review showing how a real customer photo review will appear in this space.

-Sample — not a real review · 5/5
+Sample · 5/5

 A second sample — verified buyer reviews replace these automatically as orders arrive.

-Sample — not a real review · 4/5
+Sample · 4/5

 Sample layout text.
 Star ratings, buyer country, and photos render exactly like this.